Barclays Campus, Clyde Place, Glasgow

 Inclusive Design Strategy

 The Glasgow campus has transformed how Barclays supports its employees.
-Staff, including autistic and disabled employees, are reporting increased wellbeing, concentration, and sense of belonging, and a higher number of staff have returned to working in the office.
+Staff, including autistic and employees with disabilities are reporting increased wellbeing, concentration, and sense of belonging, and a higher number of staff have returned to working in the office.

 Motionspot’s contributions also influenced the wider community, with Glasgow City Council investing £1.5 million to improve access in the surrounding public realm.
 The campus has been recognized by the British Council for Offices as a “mixed-use ecosystem that spurs originality and produces new synergies.”